steedos/.github/profile/README.md

-# 👋 Welcome to Low-Code DevOps Platform!
+# 👋 Steedos Low-Code PaaS Platform

-> Steedos DevOps Platform is open source alterative to [Salesforce Developer Experience (DX)](https://developer.salesforce.com/developer-centers/developer-experience).
-Develop and manage enterprise apps with low-code across their entire life cycle, achieve new levels of agility.
+Steedos is a low-code PaaS platform that enables businesses to rapidly build and deploy enterprise-grade applications.
+With its intuitive drag-and-drop interface, Steedos empowers both developers and non-technical users to create custom applications without the need for extensive coding knowledge.

-Never tried [Steedos](https://www.steedos.com/)?
+Never tried [Steedos](https://docs.steedos.com/)?
 Click the button below to start your first development environment:

 [Start on an project template](https://github.com/steedos/steedos-project-template)